 Green Silver Age Mobility

-In the Interreg Baltic Sea Region project GreenSAM, eight partner organisations work on model solutions and participation tools to increase the access to environmentally-friendly mobility services for seniors.
+In the Interreg Baltic Sea Region project GreenSAM, eight partner organisations worked on model solutions and participation tools to increase the access to environmentally-friendly mobility services for seniors.

-To demonstrate the benefits of improved participation, the partners address three specific mobility challenges:
+To demonstrate the benefits of improved participation, the partners addressed three specific mobility challenges:

 - How can public transport systems become more age-friendly?